Skip to main content

 The site is located between the Thomson Bay Settlement and the salt lakes on the corner of Kitson Street and Digby Drive.

-The proposal includes over 100 accommodation rooms, a dining yard and bar, a coffee and gelato kiosk, a function centre, guest pool and service areas.
-The ‘Gathering Ground’ will be a dedicated space that acknowledges the important cultural history of the island - accommodating a series of public and private events, including ceremonies and cultural sharing with the Noongar community.
-More details about the development are available on the developer's website.
+The redevelopment includes over 100 accommodation rooms, a dining yard and bar, a coffee and gelato kiosk, a function centre, guest pool and service areas.
+The ‘Gathering Ground’ is a dedicated space that acknowledges the important cultural history of the island - accommodating a series of public and private events, including ceremonies and cultural sharing with the Noongar community.
+More details about the development are available on The Lodge Wadjemup's website.

 Formal community consultation of the proposed development plans for The Lodge redevelopment was undertaken from 6 to 27 September 2021, with all submissions presented and considered.
 RIA conditionally approved the development in December 2021, subject to a suite of conditions.

-Redevelopment of the Lodge commenced in August 2022 with final stage completion anticipated in late 2025.
+Redevelopment of the Lodge commenced in August 2022 with final stage completed in July 2025.

 More details about the development are available on the developer’s website.